hanaloop/hanaeco-onprem-dongil/documentation/docs/hanaeco_spec.md

     check if the variables are correcly set:
     ```sh
-    docker exec -it ecoloop-web-onprem printenv
+    docker exec -it ecoloop-server-onprem printenv
     ```

     Check if services can be accessed from the container